 Contact an Experienced Philadelphia Criminal Defense Attorney Today

-If you live in or near Philadelphia and were recently arrested for a crime, please contact the legal team at The Law Offices of Michael T. Van Der Veen, at 215-546-1000 to schedule a free consultation with an attorney who can evaluate your case.
+If you live in or near Philadelphia and were recently arrested for a crime, please contact the legal team at van der Veen, Hartshorn, and Levin, at 215-515-6892 to schedule a free consultation with an attorney who can evaluate your case.